GLOBAL MARKETS-Stocks edge lower as central bank rally pauses

 currency.

-The rise has been supported by the ECB's plan to help lower
+It is a rise which has been supported by the ECB's plan to

 and could provide fresh information following policymaker